$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Results

 \subsection{Isentropic Configuration: $\nu$-free vs $\nu$-trapped}

+As isothermal NS configurations are known to be unstable, we study isentropic configurations for neutrino-free and neutrino-trapped cases.
 The lepton fraction ($Y_L$) for neutrino free configurations are same as its charge fraction ($Y_Q$).
 However in case of neutrino trapping, $Y_L=Y_Q+Y_{\nu_e}$.
-We will denote a particular hot NS configuration by the following notation: $N(S/A,Y_L)$ (for N-matter) or $NY(S/A,Y_L)$ for (NY-matter), where $S/A$ is the entropy per baryon of the configuration.
 We consider four hot NS configurations: $(1, 0.2)$, $(1, 0.4)$, $(2, 0.2)$, $(2, 0.4)$ in both regimes for N- and NY-matter.
 The temperature profile inside core and mass-radius relations for N-matter are shown in Fig.~\ref{fig:N_T_prof_mr}.
 We see some suppression of temperature due to neutrino trapping.
 This can be attributed to the presence of an extra degree of freedom as opposed to npe-matter (shown in solid curves).
 Higher lepton fraction leads to greater temperature suppression.
 From the mass-radius curves in Fig.~\ref{subfig:N_m_vs_r}, we see that radii increase for intermediate and low mass configurations when neutrinos are trapped and this effect become more prominent with increasing lepton fraction.
 There is no significant change due to $\nu$-trapping on maximum mass supported by different thermal configurations for N-matter.
 For NY-matter, we can see from Fig.~\ref{subfig:NY_m_vs_r} that, temperature at high densities are further suppressed due to appearance of hyperonic species.
 Unlike N-matter, the maximum mass supported is lowered due to neutrino trapping and this effect increases as we increase $Y_L$.
 We can also observe that for N-matter, the maximum mass supported by the thermal configurations in ascending order is: $N(1,0.4) < N(2,0.4) < N(1, 0.2) < N(2, 0.2)$, while for NY-matter this trend is: $NY(2,0.2) < NY(1,0.2) < NY(2, 0.4) < NY(1, 0.4)$.
 Hence maximum mass decreases with lepton fraction and increases with entropy per baryon for N-matter and for NY-matter this trend is opposite.